GenAI Client 1.2.1-SNAPSHOT API

 org.machanism.machai.ai.provider- common provider contracts and shared abstractions.- Defines initialization, instructions, prompts, files, embeddings, tool registration, execution, usage inspection, and cleanup operations.

-- Provides shared base implementations and adapters for concrete backend integrations.
+- Provides reusable base implementations and adapters for concrete backend integrations.

 -

-- Supports iterative tool-call execution, optional built-in tools, embedding generation, and provider usage mapping.
+- Supports iterative tool-call execution, optional built-in tools, MCP integration, embedding generation, and usage mapping.

 -

-- Supports prompt accumulation, web-search tool configuration, host-side tool execution, and usage capture.
+- Supports prompt accumulation, tool execution, and provider usage capture.

 -